Electrum Discovery (CVE:ELY) Trading Down 31.8% – Should You Sell?

-Shares of Electrum Discovery Corp (CVE:ELY – Get Free Report) traded down 31.8% during trading on Wednesday .
-The company traded as low as C$0.07 and last traded at C$0.08.
-2,856,043 shares were traded during mid-day trading, an increase of 578% from the average session volume of 421,121 shares.
+Shares of Electrum Discovery Corp (CVE:ELY – Get Free Report) were down 31.8% during mid-day trading on Wednesday .
+The stock traded as low as C$0.07 and last traded at C$0.08.
+Approximately 2,856,043 shares were traded during mid-day trading, an increase of 578% from the average daily volume of 421,121 shares.
 The stock had previously closed at C$0.11.

 Electrum Discovery Company Profile